Archive::Zip(3pm) - phpMan

 * extra field hooks (see notes.txt)

-* check for dups on addition/renaming?
+* check for duplicates on addition/renaming?

 * Text file extraction (line end translation)